garden-io/garden/docs/reference/providers/kubernetes.md

           value:

       # Specify annotations to apply to each Kaniko builder pod.
 Annotations may have an effect on the behaviour of
       # certain components, for example autoscalers.
-Same anotations will be used for each util pod unless they are
+Same annotations will be used for each util pod unless they are
       # specifically set under `util.annotations`
       annotations: